Ongoing research project | 2015

 The overarching target of the AtlantOS initiative is to deliver an advanced framework for the development of an integrated Atlantic Ocean Observing System that goes beyond the state-of –the-art, and leaves a legacy of sustainability after the life of the project.

 ECMWF contributes to two of the AtlantOS work packages:

 The overall objective of this Work Package is to iteratively apply the systems design processes of the Framework for Ocean Observing to provide a refined scientific system design for an Integrated Atlantic Ocean Observing System (IAOOS) meeting societal objectives.

 The work package will assess the impact of AtlantOS networks and their improvements for the Copernicus Marine Service.
 From these analyses, we will be able to quantify the contributions of AtlantOS in-situ observations for the Copernicus Marine Service and its applications.

-For ECMWF We will also carry out a specific study to assess the role of the Atlantic in-situ observing system in the ECMWF seasonal prediction system, as well as Observing System Experiments (OSE) for the Atlantic in-situ observing system in the ECMWF ocean reanalysis system.
+ECMWF also carries out a specific study to assess the role of the Atlantic in-situ observing system in the ECMWF seasonal prediction system, as well as Observing System Experiments (OSE) for the Atlantic in-situ observing system in the ECMWF ocean reanalysis system.